jhenin/qwrap/README.md

 ## Development news

+### Version 1.6, 2023-04-30

+Remove dynamically linked Tcl library and link tclstub library statically instead.
+This should make the shared object more portable.

 ### Version 1.5, 2022-01-03

 This version reverts the change of unwrapping algorithm of the previous version, which was found to lead to distortion of molecules when unwrapping Gromacs trajectories atom-wise (`compound none`).
 Shifts are again computed as integer factors of the current cell basis vectors.